 To replace a Chromebook battery, you’ll need the following tools:

-- A basic phillips screwdriver that can remove (#0) philips screws (the small ones)
+- A basic Philips screwdriver that can remove (#0) Philips screws (the small ones)

 - A knife (any pocket knife will do)

-- A spudger (you can buy one here on Amazon)
+- A spudger to pry out the parts (you can buy one here on Amazon)